FAD Magazine

 Nocturne no.1 (no.1) 2023.
 Bamboo, rattan, stainless steel, oil ink. h.202.0 x w.202.0 x d.18.0 cm © Sopheap Pich.

 To the right of the stairwell, Gallery Vacancy exhibits Alexandre Zhu’s hyperrealistic charcoal drawings opposite the dreamlike craftsmanship of Hatsune Suzuki.
 Trek to the far back left corner to find this bow by Hannah Sophia Dunkelberg paired with the abstract paintings of Agata Bogacka, which stopped me in my tracks at Gunia Nowik Gallery.
-On the way, see Joseph Strau’s conceptual and interventionist use of tin in his works at House of Gaga.
+On the way, see Josef Strau’s conceptual and interventionist use of tin in his works at House of Gaga.
 Find a futuristic vision at Sperling, where Malte Zense’s multi-disciplinary work pulls inspiration from classic films and daily life and Anna Vogel’s latest series imagines a world without humans.

 Image courtesy of Gunia Nowik Gallery.